 The available networks are flashing between available and not available.

-The network is listed as available with a low strength but I'm unable to connect to it.
+The network is listed as available with a low strength, but I am unable to connect to it.

-The disassociation value of a network, where the connection to the access point is dropped, is around -90dB, so it's possible the network card can still perceive the access point but the card itself isn't strong enough to maintain a connection.
+The disassociation value of a network, where the connection to the access point is dropped, is around -90dB, so it is possible the network card can still perceive the access point but the card itself is not strong enough to maintain a connection.

 Where can I get a map to use?